All Episodes

 What's good?

-Sex we got sex offenders all over the state here, apparently.
+We got sex offenders all over the state here, apparently.

-It's a it's the same thing.
+It's the same thing.

-How do you make moral concessions with people described as I describe them and then further compound it by releasing into the wild, if you will, the dregs of society.
+How do you make moral concessions with people described as I describe them and then further compound it by releasing into the wild, if you will, the dregs of society?

 This is so cockeyed, folks.

-I'm gonna tell you one more time.
+I'm going to tell you one more time.

 Nobody will.

-Nobody's gonna respect you, and nobody is gonna know what you really believe or stand for if you're willing to subordinate everything you believe in just so somebody will like you.
+Nobody's going to respect you and nobody is going to know what you really believe or stand for if you're willing to subordinate everything you believe in just so somebody will like you, just so somebody won't think ill of you.

 There's a word for that.